shoeffner/monty/01_HelloPython/slides.md

 Setup your laptop to run Python (we will discuss this in a minute).
 Write your own `Hello World!` program.
+Draw a little St. Nicholas' house.
+(Not on paper, of course.)

 # Installing Python